 Tar from tobacco reduces the body’s ability to release cholesterol from blood vessel walls so it can be transported to the liver to be destroyed.

 Recent research suggests oxidised LDL is higher in people with gum disease or gingivitis (10), which may explain the findings that cardiovascular disease is more prevalent in people suffering from gum disease.

-Co-Enzyme Q10 has been found to be beneficial in gum disease.
+Coenzyme Q10 (CoQ10) has been found to be beneficial in gum disease.

 It’s a substance similar to a vitamin, but we do produce some CoQ10 naturally.

 It’s also a powerful antioxidant and can benefit heart health by protecting LDL cholesterol from oxidation.